thecodezone/disciple-tools-groups-card/README.md

 # Disciple.Tools - Groups Card

-This is a simple plugin that adds a group dashboard card to the Disciple.Tools dashboard.
-It provides a simple way to search groups, filter groups by user, and view a group's info and health at-a-glance.
+This is a simple plugin that adds a group card to the Disciple.Tools dashboard.
+It provides a simple way to search groups, filter groups by user, and view a group’s info and health.

 ## Requirements